-Assuming that a quorum is present at the Annual Meeting, the affirmative vote of the holders of a majority of the shares of Common Stock represented at the meeting in person or by proxy will be required to approve the ratification of the appointment of the independent auditors, the shareholder proposal or any other matter that may properly be brought before the Annual Meeting.
-For purposes of determining the outcome of any matter other than the election of directors, (i) shares represented by a proxy that directs that the shares abstain from voting on a particular matter will be deemed to be represented at the Annual Meeting as to such matter, and therefore will have the effect of a vote against such matter, and (ii) "broker non-votes," if any, with respect to a particular matter will not be deemed to be represented at the Annual Meeting for purposes of the vote as to such matter, and therefore will be disregarded by the election inspectors for purposes of determining the outcome of the vote on such matter.
+The affirmative vote of the holders of a majority of the shares of Common Stock represented at the meeting in person or by proxy and entitled to vote will be required to approve the ratification of the appointment of the independent auditors and to approve the shareholder proposal.
+In determining whether the ratification of the appointment of the independent auditors or the shareholder proposal has received the requisite number of affirmative votes, (i) abstentions will be treated as shares entitled to vote but will not be tabulated as a vote cast, and therefore will have the effect of a vote against the proposal, and (ii) broker non-votes, if any, will be treated as shares that are not entitled to vote.